Mathieu Lehanneur “Pied-à-Terre” in New York.

 Matthew Fisher

 Ballet dancer turned visual artist Matthew Fisher unveiled his first gallery space on South Street in New York.
 Inside the tranquil Lower Manhattan environs, the designer displays more than 120 works, crafted from stone, metal, and cotton cord, the collection developed over the past six months.
-“My work oscillates between the reals of function and art, transforming routine into ritual,” he says.
+“My work oscillates between the realm of function and art, transforming routine into ritual,” he says.
 “The Seaport Gallery is conceived as a theatrical interpretation of the domestic interior, where the formality of antiquity seamlessly blends with the comforts of quiet luxury.”

 Installation view of